NataliaLamberova/NataliaLamberova.github.io/_pages/dissertation.md

 ## Contributions and Policy-implications

-- *First*, it contributes to the debate on malicious misinformation and regulation of digital platforms.
+- *First*, my results contribute to the debate on malicious misinformation and regulation of digital platforms.
 Companies, national governments, and academics develop sophisticated methods to detect state-sponsored political commentators on the Internet, but most of these methods are based on a combination of arbitrarily chosen criteria, often including the country of origin of the account’s email address or phone number, usage of specific characters (e.g., cyrillic alphabets), and specific keywords in the message.

   My study shows that such methods may be unable to identify a significant proportion of paid political commentators.
 These commentators are apparently aware of the risks and try hard to hide their troll identity.
 At the same time, my research demonstrates that analysis of leaked data like that I obtained can successfully identify behavioral patterns that effectively distinguish paid commentators from regular users of digital platforms.